sof202/ATACPeakCompare/docs/peak_comparing.md

 smaller will result in tighter confidence intervals and therefore results in stricter [criteria for psuedopeaks](#pseudopeak-definition).
-There is no recommended value here, just be aware that confidence intervals are being compared against each other (so a signficance of 95% is more like 90%).
+There is no recommended value here, just be aware that confidence intervals are being compared against each other (so a significance of 95% is more like 90%).

 ### Window size